 Snorkeling boat trips

 If snorkeling off the shore of your hotel is not an option, daily boat tours to the reefs may be a good way to do that.
-The hotel we stayed in during last visit (Regina Inn Suites) was one of those with poor coral life (very polluted).
+The hotel we stayed in during the last visit (Regina Inn Suites) was one of those with poor coral life (very polluted).
 During the one week we stayed there, I went on two snorkeling boat trips and enjoyed them very much.
-The cost of such trip is typically around 15$ and the price includes transfer from and to your hotel, lunch onboard and snorkeling equipment (if you need it).
+The cost of such a trip is typically around 15$ and the price includes transfer from and to your hotel, lunch onboard, and snorkeling equipment (if you need it).